josh/overcast-sonos/README.md

 #### What does "registering a custom service" do?

 [Sonos allows a unreviewed custom service to be registered for testing and development purposes](http://musicpartners.sonos.com/docs?q=node/134).
-Its similar to "sideloading" an iOS app via Xcode.
+It's similar to "sideloading" an iOS app via Xcode.
 Typically, all services are reviewed and registered with Sonos.

-Keep in mind that only a one custom service can be registered per network.
-Because of these limitation, you can not use this Overcast service and the [NPR One service](https://michaeldick.me/sonos-nprone/) at the same time.
+Keep in mind that only one custom service can be registered per network.
+Because of this limitation, you can't use this Overcast service and another like the [NPR One service](https://michaeldick.me/sonos-nprone/) at the same time.

 #### Why isn't there a nice Overcast logo in the Sonos app?